Skip to content

 Core Data Model

 Field Service uses a combination of standard objects (native to the platform) and managed package objects (installed via the Field Service managed package).
-Understanding these relationships is fundamental for CTA-level architecture.
+The relationships between these objects matter at the CTA level.

 Key Objects and Relationships